Queen Margaret College, Wellington: Extra-curricular

 The students have numerous opportunities for involvement, high-level performance and leadership through sporting and cultural activities and extensive exchange programmes with sister schools.
 The college has over 100 sports teams participating in a wide range of sports.
 There are options for social and competitive levels.
 Students can join a number of musical groups and participate in the Sheilah Winn Shakespeare Festival, debating, theatre-sports and the annual joint musical production with Scots College.
 Queen Margaret College also has an extensive exchange programme with sister schools from Chile, Tahiti, France, Australia, China, Europe, US and Japan encouraging language development and global citizenship.

 Facilities

-Queen Margaret College is located in a Category 2 historical building constructed in 1876.
 The Tower Block is located at the centre of the school learning environment.
 The Hobson Complex was opened in 2013 which includes a purpose-built gym and fitness room.
 The school also has an auditorium for music and performances.
 A new purpose-built co-educational pre-school was opened in 2015.
 In 2018, the Queen Margaret boarding house was established, capable of housing 40 students.